 My Lords, EU and international students enrich the UK financially and culturally.
 We will always ensure that our world-class higher education sector can attract students from Europe and elsewhere overseas.
 To support evidence-based decision-making on the future migration system we have commissioned the independent Migration Advisory Committee to report on the impact of EU and international students.
 To provide certainty to prospective EU students we have guaranteed that those starting courses in 2018-19 or before will remain eligible for student support.

 My Lords, it is very difficult to know why the Government have referred this to the advisory committee given that the Minister’s colleague, the Home Office Minister, yesterday admitted that overseas students have negligible impact on the net migration statistics.
 The Government should just remove them entirely from that statistical return.
 He has guaranteed EU students up to 2018-19, but what then?
 It is now that students from other EU countries are considering coming to the UK in a couple of years’ time.
 We risk losing them to other countries.
-Will the Minister guarantee home-fee status and access to grants and fee loans for students from the EU from 2019-20 and also access to the Erasmus+ programme?
+Will the Minister guarantee home-fee status and access to grants and fee loans for students from the EU from 2019-20 and access to the Erasmus+ programme?

 The Government want to provide certainty to EU citizens living in the UK.
 We know that the sector cares about its current and prospective EU staff and students living in the UK and we want to reach a reciprocal agreement for EU citizens in Britain and UK nationals in Europe as quickly as possible.
 That is why we published our policy paper on 26 June to outline our offer for EU citizens and to provide them with the certainty that they need for their future.